HistoryThis section has been translated automatically.

 - Adalimumab (Humira®): See above.

-Not (or not yet) approved drugs with known efficacy in psoriasis and/or psoriatic arthritis (off-label use):
+Drugs not (or not yet) approved with known efficacy in psoriasis and/or psoriatic arthritis (off-label use):

 - Alefacept (Amevive®): Immunosuppressive fusion protein (dimer) consisting of a CD2 extracellular binding site of leukocyte functional antigen 3 (LFA-3) and portions of IgG1.
 Effects: Inhibition of lymphocyte activation by specific binding to CD2 and inhibition of LFA-3/CD2 interaction.
 Indication: In moderate and severe forms of psoriasis vulgaris requiring systemic treatment.
 Dosage: 1 time/week 7.5 mg Alefacept i.v. or 1 time/week 15 mg i.m. for 12 weeks.
 If necessary, repeat the therapy cycle after a 12-week therapy break.
 Contraindication: Lymphocytopenia at planned start of therapy.
 Weekly monitoring of lymphocyte subpopulations, especially CD4 lymphocytes in the differential blood count!k